rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

 localhost                  : ok=3    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 Congratulations!
-You are now able, with a playbook of only a few lines, to create great things.
+You are now able to create great things with a playbook of only a few lines.

 Let's see the use of default variables.